 Ultra$1,599 · 180 days$8.88 / day

-Ultra sits over the same 180-day window as Pro 6-month at more than twice the per-day rate.
-The delta pays for the 715+ floor, the per-candidate work that makes it deliverable, and the surfaces Pro does not carry.
+Ultra sits over the same 180-day window as Pro 6-month at a higher rate.
+The delta pays for the 715+ guarantee, the per-candidate work that supports it, and the surfaces Pro does not carry.
+Each plan above is a single charge after a 5-day trial; access expires at the end of the term and does not auto-renew.

 Ultra is not a longer Pro.
 It is the same 180-day window as Pro 6-month, against the same engine, with the same Mock and analytics surfaces.
-The $900 difference is the per-candidate work that makes the score floor a contract we can stand behind plus the 24/7 expert chat and the weekly review surfaces below.
+The difference is the per-candidate work that supports the 715+ guarantee, plus the expert chat and weekly review surfaces below.

 The remedy